wodby/docs/servers/connect/do.md

-# Connecting droplet from DigitalOcean
+# Connecting Droplet from DigitalOcean

 Wodby provides a native integration with <a href="http://digitalocean.com" target="_blank">DigitalOcean (DO)</a>:

-1. Navigate to `Servers > Connect` from Wodby Dashboard and select DigitalOcean from the list of providers
+1. Connect your DigitalOcean account by adding a [new integration](../../integrations/README.md)

-2. Click `Connect my DigitalOcean account` button below and authorize Wodby access to your account
+2. Navigate to `Servers > Connect`, select DigitalOcean from the list of providers and your integration

-3. Choose droplet region, size and click `Create Droplet`
+3. Click proceed, choose droplet region, size and click `Create Droplet`

 4. Wodby will spin a new droplet and automatically install all required infrastructure